tuengominh/tuengominh.github.io/_assignments/week-01-1-principles-and-practices.md

 Kids 4-7 years old.
 If the mobile/tablet application is available, kids up to 12 years old are welcomed.
 <p></p>
 <h5>Who has done this before?</h5>
-<p>I found some STEAM toys (which are quite successful) with the similar idea, so I think my dragon would be useful and loved by my nephews!</p>
+<p>I found some STEAM toys (which are quite successful) with a similar idea, so I think my dragon would be useful and loved by my nephews!</p>
 <ul>
 <li><a href="https://www.youtube.com/watch?v=3d4zXauy6EM">Code-a-pillar</a></li>
 <li><a href="https://www.youtube.com/watch?v=BtB8UT60VN8">Cubelets</a></li>